Symphonies nos. 2 & 5

 After a successful recording including Franz Schubert’s Symphonies no. 1, 3 and 4, Philippe Herreweghe goes back to the studio (this time with the Antwerp Symphony Orchestra) to record the Symphony no.2 in B flat major, D125, and of the Symphony no.5 in B flat major, D485.
 Far from being negligible juvenile works as Schubert’s early symphonies have been considered for a long time, these two works reveal instead a considered and complex musical texture, reminding of great composers of a recent past, as Mozart (in the case of the Symphony no. 5).

 The Symphony no. 5 opens with an Allegro presenting more varied feelings in comparison to the first movement of the previous symphony, but it shares with it the same, lustrous colours that vein its music with subtle irony and some passages seem to display an impertinent imperiousness – of the charming kind that this music requires, needless to say.
-The Andante con moto is a pastoral movement, while the Menuet is more vigorous and brisk and easily reminds of Mozart’s Menuetto from the Symphony in G K550.
-The finale Allegro vivace is a brilliant piece of music performed with élan and spirit.
+The Andante con moto is a pastoral movement.
+The Menuet is more vigorous and brisk and easily reminds of Mozart’s Menuetto from the Symphony in G K550.
+Finally, the Allegro vivace is a brilliant piece of music performed with élan and spirit.

 Herreweghe’s communicativeness makes easy to admire and love the two symphonies and his achievement is outstanding.
 The impact of these works on the listener is absolutely positive.
-The Antwerp Symphony Orchestra, moreover, plays with skill and the dialogue within itself is harmonious, so that the colours are perfectly balanced, with not a single group of instruments prevailing on the other.
+Furthermore, The Antwerp Symphony Orchestra plays with skill and the dialogue within itself is harmonious, so that the colours are perfectly balanced, with not a single group of instruments prevailing on the other.

 This is really an amazing recording of Schubert’s Symphonies no. 2 and 5, a true delight for the ears which is performed with remarkable skill and inspiration.